 I encourage you to be smart with these matters and take advantage of the support out there for first-time buyers such as help to buy schemes or shared ownership.
 If you play your cards right, you can put your cash in a good property that can beat inflation and earn you some good money.

 With that being said, I believe that our money as young people can be invested elsewhere or at least, diversified between property and shares.
 As it stands today, the property market is no more the haven it once was, and this is the myth of the housing market that young people believe.
 By normal accounting definitions, a home would be classed as an asset.
 However, until that mortgage and interest are fully paid off it remains a liability.
 Even though it has value, it is not making you any money and is technically taking money from you.
 Unless you rent it out afterwards, it will continue taking money from you and not make you a penny.
 In an unfortunate economic climate, the property might drop in price; less than what you bought it for, potentially giving the property negative equity (when the market value of a property falls below the outstanding amount of a mortgage secured on it).
 Honestly, that is not something I would wish on an enemy.
 Suddenly, renting does not seem so bad now does it?
 It shouldn’t.
 Despite criticism, renting has some benefits attached to it.
-You have more variety and mobility, ideal for people early in their career who need to jump from city to city
+You have more variety and mobility, ideal for people early in their career who need to jump from city to city for job commitments.

 I will end with this.
 The 2008 financial crisis and the collapse of the mortgage market have resulted in banks imposing stricter practices regarding mortgage limits.
 Now more than ever, they want to be certain that mortgage payments can be met.
-That means they are strict with deposit limits and
+That means they are strict with deposit limits and credit scores etc.

-credit scores etc. Millennials also do not acquire wealth at the same rate as previous generations.
+Millennials also do not acquire wealth at the same rate as previous generations.
 And wage stagnation with inflation rates increasing means that disposable income is lower.
 As you can see, the odds are stacked against us.
 Please do not be drawn in by the pressure to own a home as soon as possible.
 Especially if you are a Londoner.
 The London property market needs time to realign itself.
 Do your due diligence, do your research and figure out whether it fits in with your financial goals.
 The world is changing, and so should our thoughts about the property market that have been passed down to us.